-Contact the local animal shelter and animal control agencies immediately.
+Contact the local animal shelter and animal control agencies.
 File a lost pet report with every shelter within at least a 60-mile radius.
 Most shelters will take a lost pet report over the phone, and it’s helpful if you can email them a color photo of your dog.
 Be sure that you give them an accurate description.

-Hand out pictures of your dog with your contact information to everyone, so they know what to look for and how to get in touch with you.
-Make dozens of index cards with this information and a description of your dog, and leave a card at houses and on car windshields if you are unable to talk directly with homeowners in your area.
+Hand out pictures of your dog with your contact information to everyone so they know what to look for and how to get in touch with you.
+Make dozens of index cards with this information and a description of your dog, and leave a card at houses and on car windshields if you’re unable to talk directly with homeowners in your area.

 As you drive and walk your neighborhood, call your pet by name.
 Enlist family and friends to do the same, so you can canvas the area thoroughly and frequently.